trmml/dapper/README.md

 =====

 Include dapper.css in your HTML and then wrap your blog post or whatever in divs or something.
-Make sure to apply the `.dapper` class to them.
+Make sure to apply the `dapper` class to them.
-Use the `#content` ID if you're writing a nice paragraph.

 ```html
 <head>